Personal Holding Company: Everything You Need to Know

 In addition to banks, other PHC exempt entities include thrift shops, finance or lending companies (if having met certain criteria).
 This creates a great degree of risk for those affiliated companies that earn a profit from investments, such as a bank holding company that bears its own investment portfolio.

-If you need additional help learning more about forming a personal holding company, you can post your legal need on UpCounsel’s marketplace.
+If you need additional help learning more about forming a personal holding company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.